SymbianSource/oss.FCL.sf.mw.socialmobilefw/ReadMe.txt

 Content:
 ==============================================================================
-This is pre-beta version of Social Mobile Framework code.
+This is beta version of Social Mobile Framework code.

 Folder organization is as follows -
                 Doxyfile - Doxygen configuration file

                 \doc - contains smfhelp.chm file, refer this for interface information